sammaxfleet/LOSIMPLEDJANGO/README.md

 ## Book & Success Page.

 The Booking option, there are 4 villas available for booking.
 This page you are able to scroll through the description and see the aesthetic of Apartment 1.
 The book button lights up blue before it navigates the user to the next page.
+The page is desigend for the user to easily navigate throught the booking process, the text is kept in black and the buttons grey here with it being a financial booking so it's more of a formal process for the user & no nright colours are throwing off the user.

 <img width="1118" alt="Screenshot 2023-07-06 at 18 31 02" src="https://github.com/sammaxfleet/LOSIMPLEDJANGO/assets/114914739/66a2b421-3723-4b5f-9086-4aba40b8d12a">